 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.

 If you are looking for things to do in Norfolk in January, you have come to the right place.
-Here you will find events happening in January 2023 in Norfolk.
+Here you will find events happening in January 2024 in Norfolk.
 It includes some events that are family-friendly and/or free.
-Unfortunately, you are no longer able to see the Norwich Tunnel of Light.

 Remember there can always be last minute changes, so it’s always a good idea to double-check the details with the organization hosting the event.